 2 The 2020 report was the first in which the demographic factors incorporated information on time-to-death in addition to age and sex.
 For more information on the demographic factors, see https://www.cms.gov/files/document/incorporation-time-death-medicare-demographic-assumptions.pdf

 Secretary of Labor,

-Commissioner of Social Security,
+Acting Commissioner of Social Security,

-The Supplementary Medical Insurance (SMI) Trust Fund held $109 billion in assets at the end of 2019.
+The Supplementary Medical Insurance (SMI) Trust Fund held $143 billion in assets at the end of 2020.
 Parts B and D are expected to be adequately financed over the next 10 years and beyond because income from premiums and general revenue are reset each year to cover expected costs and ensure an adequate reserve for Part B contingencies.

 What Are the Trust Funds?
 Congress established trust funds managed by the Secretary of the Treasury to account for Social Security and Medicare income and disbursements.
 The Treasury credits Social Security and Medicare taxes, premiums, and other income to the funds.
 There are four separate trust funds.
 For Social Security, the OASI Trust Fund pays retirement and survivors benefits and the DI Trust Fund pays disability benefits.
 For Medicare, the HI Trust Fund pays for Part A inpatient hospital and related care.
 The SMI Trust Fund comprises two separate accounts: Part B, which pays for physician and outpatient services, and Part D, which covers prescription drug benefits.